 This is the first 10% + pullback we have seen in a while.
 10% is what experts call the correction, or when they feel stocks have gone up so much that they need to be corrected to allow new buyers to enter the market.
 Markets will always continue to rise over a long-term horizon; however, these pullbacks that occur do cause fear and worry in the eyes of many investors.
 I am here to tell you that you should not worry.

 In one of my favorite books, Simple Wealth, Inevitable Wealth, by Nick Murray, Nick talks about how a declining market is one of the best things for your portfolio.
 If you buy an index fund on a constant basis, then putting the same amount of money into that fund will yield a purchase of more shares of that fund.
-Reversely, the more the fund increases the less shares you can purchase with the same amount.
+Reversely, the more the fund increases the fewer shares you can purchase with the same amount.

 My 3 tips for a downturn in the market: